 These crews can also be used to meet other management objectives.

-All IHCs shall meet the minimum standards in the National Interagency Hotshot Crew Operations Guide.
+Each crew must meet the minimum standards in the National Interagency Hotshot Crew Operations Guide.
 Compliance with these standards and the resulting safe operation of the IHC ultimately lies with the Crew Superintendent.
+When in a 20-person crew configuration, Smokejumpers are considered a Type 1 crew resource.